-The Axis feature electronic image stabilization (EIS) is a hybrid method, where advanced gyroscopes together with optimized algorithms make a robust and reliable system.
+Electronic image stabilization with gyro, an Axis feature, has advanced gyroscopes and optimized algorithms that work together to make a robust and reliable system.
 It covers a wide band of vibration frequencies and copes with high and low amplitudes.
 EIS can always distinguish between physically induced vibrations and perceived motion.